COVID-19 Vaccination Service

 Provision of the service at the pharmacy

 Pharmacy owners who wish to participate in the service at their pharmacy can opt-in to the service, subject to meeting the minimum requirements.
-These are detailed in the NHSE guidance document, but the following summarises the key points.
+These are detailed in the NHS England guidance document, but the following summarises the key points.
 Pharmacy owners:

-• Need to read the Enhanced service specification and be confident that they will be able to meet its requirements, including being able to commence vaccinating within four weeks of notification of contract award or by the start date of the vaccination programme (whichever is later)
+• Need to read the Enhanced service specification and be confident that they will be able to meet its requirements

 • Must be able to offer at least 100 COVID-19 vaccinations per week